pc-aide/Windows/Domain/SCCM/2002/Server/cmPivot.md

 # cmPivot

 ## Intro
-* the tool use RPC, so if the host i'ts not reachable, we use this utility from Console SCCM
+* the tool use RPC, so if the host i'ts not reachable, we can't use this utility from Console SCCM

 ---